 *Any questions regarding the position should be directed to the HR Generalist.
 Please do not call or email other Inspiration staff members regarding the position.

-Additional Salary Information: Salary is $35k.
-Benefits include health, dental, vision & life insurance, 401k with employer match, 12 paid holidays and 24 PTO days per year.
+Additional Salary Information: Benefits include Medical, dental, vision & life insurance, 401k with employer match, 12 paid holidays and 24 PTO days per year.

 About Inspiration Corporation